Frank Ellis’ profile

 - The Conspirators, Orange Tree Theatre, Richmond, Orange Tree Theatre, 31st August – 1st October 2011

-- Mexican Hayride, by Herbert and Dorothy Fields, Lilian Baylis Theatre, Islington, North London, Lost Musicals, 17th July – 7th August 2011
+- Mexican Hayride, Lilian Baylis Theatre, Islington, North London, Lost Musicals, 17th July – 7th August 2011

-- A Woman Killed With Kindness, Lyttelton Theatre, National Theatre, National Theatre, started 19th July 2011
+- A Woman Killed With Kindness, Lyttelton Theatre, National Theatre, London, National Theatre, started 19th July 2011

 - Grimshaw, Bagshaw and Bradshaw, Orange Tree Theatre, Richmond, Orange Tree Theatre, 2nd – 25th June 2011